MCP — Using Picasi in the AI Assistant

 Why Picasi Implements MCP

-Competitive monitoring becomes truly useful when the information is available right where you work—not in a separate app that you have to open.
+Competitive monitoring becomes truly useful when the information is available right where you’re working—not in a separate app that you have to open just for that.

 If you’re writing a competitive analysis in Claude and want to know in the middle of your work what Muster AG communicated last week, just ask Claude.
 Claude queries Picasi via MCP in the background—and you see the data immediately in the chat, without switching contexts.

-That’s the real advantage of MCP: Picasi data flows into your existing AI workflow instead of forcing you to use a separate one.
+That’s the real advantage of MCP: Picasi data flows into your existing AI workflow, rather than forcing you to use a separate one.

 There are two ways to connect Picasi to an AI assistant: